 ALL clients are required to wear a mask in our clinic, as this has been shown to significantly reduce the risk of transmitting coronavirus.
 If you do not feel like wearing a mask, you may NOT enter our clinic.
 If you have a medical exemption from a physician, we ask that you cover your mouth and nose with anything you prefer while crossing the public space in the office.
-The in-person portion of your visits will be time-limited to reduce the risk of coronavirus transmission.
-Most of your visits will occur virtually by phone, with a short in-person visit to do the necessary assessments.

 Unfortunately, due to the unpredictable nature of the pandemic, no family members are allowed into the clinic.
 This includes partners and children at this time.
 We look forward to welcoming families back into the clinic as soon as it is deemed safe.